ValaaLabs/valaa-stack/DEVOPS.md

 check out, design, implement, test, review, integrate and publish code;
-and likewise it is so that `infrastructure` is mostly about how DevOps agents mind automation, communication, monitoring & QA, diagnostics, reliability, risk management, improvement, etc.
+and likewise it is so that `infrastructure` is mostly about how DevOps agents mind automation, communication, monitoring & QA, diagnostics, reliability, risk management, gradual improvement, etc.

 But it is also that `kernel` work involves DevOps concerns and that `infrastructure` work involves software development.
-A software must see the infrastructural ecosystem around them and where they are currently standing in it to understand their impact and consequences;
-likewise a DevOps agent must know about software development best practices to support their infrastructure development work.
+A software developer must see the infrastructural ecosystem around them.
+Knowing where they are currently standing is necessary to understand the impact and consequences of their code.
+Likewise a DevOps agent must know about software development best practices to support their infrastructure development work.

 A person thus is never exclusively a software developer or a DevOps agent.
 Likewise also when project role calls for DevOps or when some